zipcodeFrancisco/Maven.Quiz3-1/README.md

 ### LabStatus
 * **Description**
-	* The purpose of this class is create enumerations representative of different states a student's lab can be in.
+	* The purpose of this class is create enumerations representative of different states of a `Lab` for a particular `Student`.
 * **Enumerations to be created**
 	* `COMPELTED`, `INCOMPLETE`, `PENDING`